apache/apisix-website/website/docs/general/contributor-guide.md

 ---
 id: contributor-guide
 title: Contributor Guide
+keywords:
+- APISIX
+- api6
+- API gateway
+- API hosting
+- Security
+- Apache APISIX
+- apisix gateway
+- Ingress Controller
+- Service Mesh
+- Microservices
+- faq
+- frequently asked questions
+- contributor guidelines
+- contributor
+description: This article is a set of guidelines for Apache APISIX contributors, including things that a contributor can do and how to do it well.
 ---

 Please fee free to report bugs, submit suggestions, or submit PRs according to this guide.